Rules of Engagement/FAQ

 Can I give you money to help out with the show because I’m such a generous guy/gal?

 Of course!
-There’s a “Donate” button on the right-hand sidebar of the website.
+There’s a “Donate” button on the right-hand sidebar of most of the internal pages of the website.
+It’s not on the home page, but just about all of the interior pages have it.
 Be assured that I’ll put the cash toward stuff that supports the show.
 I doubt that any amount that I receive will actually cover more than hosting, equipment, studio rental, etc. But, if it does, be assured that I will piss away the money on flight-related stuff and record as much of it as I can for broadcast.
 In the unlikely event that donations exceed the amount that I could possibly spend on aviation-related activities (vanishingly unlikely!), I have no idea what I would do with the surplus and it would be disingenuous of me to speculate about it.

 Can I offer you this or that experience?